Externality

 Real-World Example

-Consider a scenario where a large institutional investor decides to sell a large portion of their shares in a tech company.
-The sudden sell-off can create a negative externality for retail traders who hold shares in that company, potentially leading to panic selling and a further drop in price.
+Consider a scenario where a large institutional investor sells a portion of their shares in a tech company, potentially triggering panic selling and a price decline.

 Why Should You Care About Externalities?